cdktf/cdktf-provider-upcloud/docs/dataUpcloudKubernetesCluster.java.md

 - *Type:* java.lang.String

-Cluster ID.
+UUID of the cluster.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/upcloudltd/upcloud/5.6.1/docs/data-sources/kubernetes_cluster#id DataUpcloudKubernetesCluster#id}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/upcloudltd/upcloud/5.7.0/docs/data-sources/kubernetes_cluster#id DataUpcloudKubernetesCluster#id}

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.